Filters – Project Haystack

 airRef->dis == "AHU-2"

-Note that pathing through a list of refs using "->" will check the path on each ref recursively.
+Note that pathing through a list of refs using "->" will check the path on each ref iteratively.

 This technique should never be used for the fundamental containment tags siteRef, equipRef, or spaceRef.